-The Council will support contemporary Western Australian art and artists through an acquisition program managed by a professional Art Consultant, with input and advice from an Art Collection Reference Group including the Mayor, two Councillors and the CEO.
+The Council will support Western Australian art and artists with a predominantly local content and context through an acquisition program managed by a professional Art Consultant, with input and advice from an Art Collection Reference Group including the Mayor, a maximum of four Councillors and the CEO.
 The Art Consultant will make recommendations on purchases to the Chief Executive Officer and reserve pieces on behalf of the City within the annual budget allocation limit.
 The CEO may approve purchases under \$5,000.
 The Council will approve purchases above this amount.

-The acquisition program will enhance the existing Art Collection through the inclusion of works submitted by City of Joondalup residents for the Invitation Art Award and the Community Art Exhibition and more broadly, on high quality art produced by Western Australian artists.
+The acquisition program will enhance the existing Art Collection through the inclusion of works submitted by City of Joondalup residents for the Community Art Exhibition, by prominent artists in the Invitation Art Award where the art is focussed on local content and context in 2007, and more broadly, on high quality art produced by Western Australian artists.